 And be sure to go back and change the URL anywhere you may have posted it, like in your email signature and resume.

 2. Not targeting your job search and profile content.

 Know who you’re targeting and research to determine what it is about you that makes you valuable to those employers.
 After that, build keyword-rich content designed to resonate with them and position you as a good fit to help them meet their current needs.

 3. Not reinforcing your executive brand and ROI to your target employers throughout your profile.

 Develop brand-driven content that contains the relevant keywords and phrases people search to find candidates like you.
 In addition, the content needs to generate chemistry by showcasing your personality, and how you make things happen.

 4. Neglecting Personal SEO (Search Engine Optimization).

 5. Not including a profile photo.

 Branding and career marketing are about creating emotional connections.
 People will believe content more when it’s accompanied by the author’s photo.
 An online profile with no photo is a missed opportunity to reinforce your brand and engage people.

 6. Not adding links to websites or web pages.

 Include up to 3 links – choose things like your personal website/blog, other online profiles, or white papers/articles you’ve written.
 Lead people to more on-brand information about you and what you’re up to.

 7. Not optimizing your profile headline with relevant keywords.

 Another thing high on the list of LinkedIn mistakes is ignoring your profile headline.
 The headline is the most important place to pack the right keywords.
 This is NOT the place on your profile to state “Actively seeking opportunities in ____”.

 8. Having no recommendations, or only one or two.

 Ask the right people for recommendations that reinforce your brand and the best you have to offer your target employers.

-9. Not immediately generating chemistry in the About section with value proposition and differentiating positioning statements.
+9. Not immediately generating chemistry in the About section with value proposition, differentiating positioning statements and visuals.

 Capture attention above the fold and convince people to continue reading down through your entire profile.
 Include big numbers and brand names of your companies and customers.
 Monetize the impact you made to bottom line.